Jeneba Tarmoh: Prep

 Tarmoh lives in San Jose, California, where she attended Mt.
 Pleasant High School.
 Her parents, both nurses, immigrated to San Jose from Sierra Leone shortly before she was born.
 While at Mt.
 Pleasant, she won both the 100 meters and 200 meters at the CIF California State Meet both her 2006 junior and 2007 senior years.
 She was also part of the 2007 CIF State Championship team from Mt.Pleasant High School.

 College career

-Tarmoh was an All-American for Texas A&M University, helping them with back to back to back wins in the NCAA Track & Field Outdoor Championships 2009–2011 seasons.
+After first competing for the Tennessee Volunteers track and field team, Tarmoh was an All-American for Texas A&M University, helping them with back to back to back wins in the NCAA Track & Field Outdoor Championships 2009–2011 seasons.
 She gave up her final year of eligibility to compete in the NCAA after she went professional, signing with Nike.
 She came in third at the 2011 USA National Outdoor Championships in the 200 m behind Shalonda Solomon and Carmelita Jeter, earning her a place on the 2011 IAAF World Championships team.